FREE!Make your day delicious! Get the "Gluten Free Homemade Newsletter".Click here!

 - 2 tablespoons apricot jam

-1. In a medium mixing bowl, combine soy sauce, wine, potato starch and beef, and then set aside to marinate for 15 minutes.
+1. In a medium mixing bowl, combine soy sauce, mirin, potato starch and beef, and then set aside to marinate for 15 minutes.

-2. In a wok or large skillet, heat 2 tablespoons vegetable oil until shimmering over high heat.
+2. In a wok or large skillet, heat 2 tablespoons coconut oil until shimmering over high heat.

 3. Add chiles and beef with marinade, and stir-fry until beef is no longer pink, about 2 minutes.